higham/matlab-guide-3ed/readme.md

 About
 -----

-`matlab-guide-3ed` is a collection of MATLAB Program files from
+`matlab-guide-3ed` is a collection of MATLAB Program files from the book

 Desmond J. Higham and Nicholas J. Higham, [MATLAB Guide](http://www.maths.manchester.ac.uk/~higham/mg/index.php),